pnguyen6910/lets-go/README.md

 ![screenshot](./client/public/img/map.JPG)

-AS A user, I want to explore the city on a bike and find points of interest!
+AS A
+cyclist

+I WANT
+to find a bike path with notable destinations on the way

+SO THAT
+I can have an awesome bike ride and find cool things on my path

 [Link to Website](https://glacial-waters-54685.herokuapp.com/)